cockroachdb/docs/cockroachcloud/authorization.md

 ### Which roles grant the ability to add, remove, and manage members in in a {{ site.data.products.db }} organization?

-Users with the Org Admin (legacy) role are allowed to manage users and roles at both the organization and the cluster scopes.
+Users with the Org Administrator (legacy) role are allowed to manage users and roles at both the organization and the cluster scopes.
 Users with the Cluster Admin role are only allowed to manage role assignments at the cluster scope.

 ### What is the Cluster Creator role useful for when there’s a Cluster Admin role as well?